 Geology of the Gulf of Mexico deepwater fields

-The reservoirs of the Appomattox and Vicksburg fields are located in the Jurassic-period (between 150 and 200 million years ago) Norphlet play, a geological formation that extends from onshore to the deep waters, characterised by high pressures and well temperatures.
+The reservoirs of the Appomattox and Vicksburg fields are located in Norphlet play, a geological formation of the Jurassic period (between 150 and 200 million years ago) that extends from onshore to the deep waters, characterised by high pressures and well temperatures.

-The third major discovery in the Norphlet play, named Rydberg, was made in July 2014.
-The field is located within the MC Block 525.
-The Gettysburg prospect in the Desoto Canyon Block 398 is also being explored currently.
-These two prospects are located approximately 16km (ten miles) from the Appomattox field.
+The third major discovery in the Norphlet play, named Rydberg, located within MC Block 525, was made in July 2014.
+Another oil discovery was made in the Gettysburg prospect with the Gettysburg W exploratory well, located in the Desoto Canyon Block 398, in the fourth quarter of 2014.
+The two prospects are located approximately 16km (ten miles) from the Appomattox field.

 Appomattox Deepwater Development project details

-The development plan primarily entails the installation of a semi-submersible, four-column production host platform, a subsea system featuring six drill centres, and drilling of 15 production wells and five water injection wells.
-The infrastructure at the project site will have a design capacity ranging between 120,000boe/d and 200,000boe/d.
+The development of the Appomattox project included the installation of a semi-submersible, four-column production host platform, a subsea system featuring six drill centres, and the drilling of 15 production wells and five water injection wells.
+The infrastructure at the project site has a design capacity ranging between 120,000boe/d and 200,000boe/d.

-The new production platform will be Shell’s eighth and biggest floating platform in the Gulf of Mexico.
-Shell was able to reduce the project cost by approximately 20%, based on the experience gained from the development of the previous four-column production platforms in the Gulf of Mexico, such as the Olympus tension leg platform.
+The new production platform is Shell’s eighth and biggest floating platform in the Gulf of Mexico.
+Shell was able to reduce the project cost by approximately 20%, based on the experience gained from the development of the previous four-column production platforms in the Gulf of Mexico such as the Olympus tension leg platform.

-Crude oil produced from the project will be conveyed via a new 24in-diameter pipeline, named the Mattox Pipeline, to an existing offshore structure in the South Pass area and further supplied onshore using an existing pipeline.
-The Mattox Pipeline, which will be fully-owned and operated by Shell Pipeline Company, will feature pre-installed subsea connection points to accommodate future interconnections.
+Crude oil produced from the project is conveyed via a new 90mi (145km)-long and 24in-diameter oil export pipeline, named the Mattox Pipeline, to an existing offshore structure in the South Pass area and further supplied onshore using the existing Proteus pipeline system.
+Owned and operated by Shell Pipeline Company, the Mattox Pipeline has a 300 thousand barrels per day (Mbpd) capacity.
+It features pre-installed subsea connection points to accommodate future interconnections.